fogbender/b2b-saaskit/README.md

 SSR is often mentioned in discussions that involve generating `og:image` tags and other SEO-focused operations.

-If you're familiar with Next.js, SSG there is usually done with `getStaticProps`, and SSR with `getServerSideProps`.
-If you're familiar with Remix, SSR there is done with `getServerSideProps`, while SSG isn't a thing at all.

 Our setup let's us do both SSR and SSG - let's take a look how.

 First, we'll change our `src/pages/counter.astro` to the following: